-It has been an unusual route to the second row for Nick Isiekwe, a member of Saracens Academy, who played at prop, centre, No.8 and flanker before settling into his role at lock.
-He started playing tag rugby aged six at Old Verulamians (OVs) at London Colney, near St Albans after his mum Ruth encouraged him to take up sport.
+It has been an unusual route to the second row for Nick Isiekwe, who played at prop, centre, No 8 and flanker before settling into his role at lock, the position in which he won his first England cap.

 "I want to reach my full potential and beyond rugby, I’d love to get into property development and property buying and selling.
 That would be great.”

-Born in Hemel Hempstead, he has captained Hertfordshire U16 and Saracens U17, has been involved in athletics and represented his native county in the discus.
+Born in Hemel Hempstead, Nick has captained Hertfordshire U16 and Saracens U17 and been involved in athletics and represented his native county in the discus.

 2017 F(R), W, It, I

 2015 Europe: P(R), F, It; SA Tour: F, SA ‘A’, SA